devskrate/devskrate/_posts/1955-06-17-BBK-Electronics-The-real-mastermind-behind-Oppo-Vivo-One-Plus-Realme-and-iQOO.md

 image: assets/images/sony/PS5.jpg
 tags: [Mi, MiBand, Fitness Tracker ,]
 ---
 By now, most of you might know that Oppo, Vivo, One Plus, Realme, and recently iQOO are owned by a single company called BBK Electronics.
-So why own multiple brands?.
-To understand the real reason behind it we need to find look at their brief history.
+So why own multiple brands in the same industry?.
+To understand the real reason behind it we need to look at their history.

 #### The Foundation of BBK:

-The founder Yong Ping Duan used to work in Subor Electronics which sold Consumer electronics like learning machines, language repeaters, electronic dictionary, reading machines, and later in 1995 stared his company called BBK Electronics.
+The founder Yong Ping Duan used to work in Subor Electronics which sold Consumer electronics like learning machines, language repeaters, electronic dictionary, reading machines, and several other products.
+Thereafter in 1995 stared his company called BBK Electronics.
 This company also sold Consumer electronics and then further expanded into making DVD player,mp3 player, feature phone, and many more.
 #### The Birth of Oppo:

 This was the time when sales of BBK products started reducing and the idea to overcome this problem was to create a subsidiary brand and this gave birth to Oppo.
 The brand name Oppo registered in 2001 in China and launched in 2004.
 Tony Chen was appointed as the CEO of the company.
 Oppo started making several products like DVD player,mp3 player, feature phone.
 The first product that they sold was OPPO OPDV971H, which was a Universal DVD player.
 The company entered the mobile market in the year 2008 and just within five years it became the second most profitable company in China in 2013 among the players like ZTE, Huawei, Lenovo, and Xiaomi.